karam084/hello-rails-back-end/README.md

 # 📖 Hello-Rails-Bak-End <a name="about-project"></a>

-> The Ruby on Rails project that create back end rails app.
+> The Ruby on Rails project that creates a back-end rails app.

 **Hello-Rails-Bak-End** is a...